aarontabuchi/prettywiki/README.md

 The intended behavior should be to show correctly populated drop-down list and not an empty one, or for the Up Arrow key to not display anything.

-If you keep typing into the search until there aren't any suggestions (e.g. "ggggg"), the drop-down list will disappear.
+You can also find this bug if you keep typing into the search until there aren't any suggestions (e.g. "ggggg").
+Without suggestions, the drop-down list will disappear.
 Pressing the Down Arrow key does not do anything at this point, but pressing the Up Arrow key will bring up the empty drop-down list.
 The intended behavior for this should be to copy the Down Arrow key and not display anything.

 ![Google Bug gif](/public/google_search_bug.gif)